Electronic structure prediction of medium and high entropy alloys across composition space

 The above descriptors are not frame invariant and hence would change under rotation of the computational domain.
 Since the electron density is equivariant with respect to the given atomic arrangement, it is imperative to maintain equivariance.
 To address this issue, we propose to determine an unique local frame of reference for the atomic neighborhood and express these coordinates in that local reference frame.
 In previous works, such local frame of reference is constructed using two \cite{zeng2023deepmd} or three \cite{del2023deep} nearest atoms.
 However, as mentioned in reference \cite{zeng2023deepmd}, these local frame descriptors exhibit non-smooth behavior when the order of nearest neighbors is altered or when there is a change in the nearest neighbors themselves.
 To address this issue, in this work, we obtain the local frame of reference using Principal Component Analysis (PCA) of an atomic neighborhood consisting of $M$ atoms.
 We apply PCA to position vectors of these atoms and obtain principal directions, which yield an orthonormal basis set $\mathbf{e}_{1}, \mathbf{e}_{2}, \mathbf{e}_{3}$.
 We represent the components of the position vectors of the atoms with respect to this new basis set.
-Thus the position vector of atom $j$ with respect to a new reference frame at the grid point $i$ is given by $\textbf{r} = \left(\textbf{e}\otimes\textbf{e}^0 \right)\textbf{r}^0$.
-The components of $\textbf{r}$ in the new reference frame are denoted by $(x, y, z)$ in the following.
+Thus {the $p$-th component of} the position vector of atom $j$ with respect to a new reference frame at the grid point $i$ is given by {$r_p = \left(\mathbf{e}_{p}\cdot\mathbf{e}^{0}_{q}\right) \,r^0_q$.
+The Einstein summation convention is used; repeated indices have the range of 1, 2, 3.} The components of $\textbf{r}$ in the new reference frame are denoted by {$(r_{1},r_{2},r_{3})$} in the following.

 In order to handle systems with multiple chemical species, species information needs to be encoded in the descriptors.
 One strategy proposed in previous work is to compute descriptors for individual species and concatenate the descriptors \cite{chandrasekaran2019solving}.
 Another strategy is to encode chemical species through one-hot vector \cite{zeng2023deepmd}.
 In this work, we encode the species information using the atomic number of the species.
 The atomic number of the $j$-th atom is denoted as $Z_j$.
-Incorporating the species information, the updated descriptors are $\mathcal{D}_i \in \mathbb{R}^{5M}$ are given as,
+Incorporating the species information, the updated descriptors are $\mathcal{D}_i \in \mathbb{R}^{5M}$ are given as, { } Therefore, the number of proposed descriptors does not increase with the number of species present in the alloy, for a fixed $M$.